SEACrowd/seacrowd-datahub/POINTS.md

 ## Implementing Data Loader

-Implementing any data loader is granted +3 pts unless otherwise specified on the Github issue.
+Implementing any data loader is granted +3 pts unless otherwise specified on the GitHub issue.
 More details [here](DATALOADER.md).